 Local key protection is not recommended.
 Check with your PCI Auditor for approval and ways to better secure this mechanism, such as through the use of Full Disk Encryption.
-During key generation, the secret key is encrypted using an RSA public key.
-During key usage, a mathematically derived symmetric key is computed, then used to decrypt an RSA private key and decrypt the secret key.
-This means all Monetra instances share the same RSA private key to protect the database encryption key while at rest and as such is a limit to the security of this mechanism.
+During key generation, the KEK is encrypted using an RSA public key.
+During key usage, a mathematically derived symmetric key is computed, then used to decrypt an RSA private key and decrypt the KEK.
+This means all Monetra instances share the same RSA private key to protect the KEK while at rest and as such is a limit to the security of this mechanism.